KskiCode/KskiCode/README.md

 - 👋 Hi, I’m @KskiCode
 - 👀 I’m interested in Machine Learning and Deep Learning
 - 💞️ I like to work with TensorFlow, Keras and scikit-learn.
-Recently I got a little in touch with PyTorch.

 I am currently working on projects in the field of Process Mining where I use different OCR and Computer Vision tools.